 Most people are dissatisfied with their hair.
 Those with straight hair want curls, those with curls envy a straight head of hair.
 Some people are constantly altering their color or style, never being satisfied.
 In the same way, we never feel that we are good enough, and struggle to find ways to increase our sense of personal power.

 The correlation between hair and our sense of personal power applies not only to women; men are just as likely to make drastic changes to their hair, and let us not forget how they often feel a significant loss of personal power when they start balding.

 The representation of hair as personal power is not new; the Biblical figure Samson had tremendous strength until he told Delilah the source of his strength – his hair.
 When she cut his hair in his sleep, he woke to find that he had lost all his strength and power.

 Do you see your hair in a positive light: fun, beautiful, shining, or do you have negative feelings towards your hair: dull, lifeless, mousy, unmanageable.
 Do you feel less empowered on a “bad hair day”?
 Do you get uptight if your friend or lover does not notice your new haircut?
 Do you make drastic changes to your cut or color in times of stress or life crises?
 How do you feel about going gray?

-Reflect on your life and how the perceptions of your hair have changed with your sense of personal power, and next time you book that hair appointment or reach for the bottle of dye ask yourself how you really feel.
+Reflect on your life and how the perceptions of your hair have changed with your sense of personal power.
+And, next time you book a hair cut or dye your hair think of how you are feeling in your personal power.